 Currently, Edy is in practice as a Marriage and Family Therapist.
 She serves as Treasurer of the Board of Many Meals of Camarillo and is a Rubicon Theatre Grandes Dames.
 In the past, she served on the Board of Camarillo Hospice and was their Executive Director for seven years.
 She also volunteered with United Way, Casa Pacifica and the Ventura County Bereavement Council.
 She is a former Microbiology instructor at Ventura and Oxnard Colleges and was a science teacher at Villanova Preparatory School.

 Her interests include gardening, travel, skiing and enjoying time with family and friends.

 Sean Leonard, Camarillo

 Sean heads S.L.
 Leonard & Associates, which oversees multi-million dollar projects for its clients.
 Sean was the Project Manager of the world acclaimed Walt Disney Concert Hall, and locally, the Camarillo Public Library, the WAV (Working Artists Ventura) project, the Ventura County Museum Expansion, VCCF’s Nonprofit Center building and several hundred units of multi-family affordable housing.
 Sean has lectured on Construction Management at both USC & UCLA where he was awarded the 2013 Distinguished Instructor Award.
 Mr. Leonard holds a B.S. in civil engineering from UCLA and an M.B.A. from USC.
-Other organizations that Sean serves include the Boys and Girls Clubs of Greater Oxnard and Port Hueneme, A Community of Friends, the Ventura County Medical Resource Foundation, Vista Real Public Charter and EDC-VC’s Small Business Development Center of Ventura and Santa Barbara Counties.
+Other organizations that Sean serves include the Boys and Girls Clubs of Greater Oxnard and Port Hueneme, A Community of Friends, Vista Real Public Charter and EDC-VC’s Small Business Development Center of Ventura and Santa Barbara Counties.